Child Protective Services

 Technically, YES.
 A mother’s rights can be terminated when there are allegations of domestic violence against the mother.
 However, because this dually punishes mothers, allows criminal prosecutors to blackmail women into cooperating with criminal prosecutions, and is supported by controversial and often conflicting evidence – it is not clear that such exposure actually causes emotional damage to children – any attempt by CPS to remove children based solely on allegations of domestic violence against the mother must be met by swift action.
 By consulting an attorney early on, you may be able to prevent CPS from being named your children’s Temporary Managing Conservator in such a case.

-    Call 281-372-6462 or email the experienced CPS attorneys at Brown & Sullivan PLLC for a consultation.
-We understand how traumatic CPS involvement can be, and we will fight to help you keep your children.
+Call 281-372-6462 or email Shannon Brown for a consultation.
+I understand how traumatic CPS involvement can be, and I will fight to help you keep your children.

 Should I call CPS if I notice that family members are not treating their children properly?

 Calling CPS should be viewed as an option of last resort, as a call to CPS can generate unwanted intrusion not only into the life of the target of the complaint, but also the lives of that person’s extended family.
 By consulting with an attorney first, a family can learn about alternative ways to protect their loved ones without the need for governmental intrusion.